SCRT-HQ/VaporShell/docs/glossary/New-VSCloudTrailTrail.md

----
-layout: glossary
-title: New-VSCloudTrailTrail
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSCloudTrailTrail

 ## SYNOPSIS
-Adds an AWS::CloudTrail::Trail resource to the template
+Adds an AWS::CloudTrail::Trail resource to the template.
+Creates a trail that specifies the settings for delivery of log data to an Amazon S3 bucket.
+A maximum of five trails can exist in a region, irrespective of the region in which they were created.

 ## SYNTAX